bendrick92/personal-website/_posts/2016-02-12-setting-up-a-raspberry-pi-web-server.md

 Next, we're going to update our 'ddclient.conf' to communicate with our new DNS profile on Cloudflare, but first need to get our Cloudflare API key.

-This can be done by logging in to your account, going to your settings (dropdown in the top right), and scrolling down to the "API Key" section:
+This can be done by logging in to your account, going to "My Profile" (dropdown in the top right), and scrolling down to the "API Key" section:

 ![Cloudflare API](http://i.imgur.com/yhlByXV.png)